Making a Difference in Community One Relationship at a Time

 A few ideas:

-• Create no meeting days where your staff can volunteer in the community.
+- Create no meeting days where staff can volunteer in the community.

-• Sponsor a Popsicle Stick Bridge Building Competition and invite community partners to join you.
+- Sponsor a Popsicle Stick Bridge Building Competition and invite community partners to join you.
 The energy of the “crushing” of the bridges creates beautiful excitement for all learners around Construction, Science, Technology, Engineering and Math.
+Invite Construction and Engineering Companies to build their own bridges and have these “crushed” as the young learners register for the event.

 In what ways can you make a difference in the community in which you live and work?